oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 ### Cleanup

-With the use of Terraform, the [Resource Manager][orm] stack is also responsible for terminating the OKE Starter Kit application.
+With the use of Terraform, the [Resource Manager][orm] stack is also responsible for terminating the OCI AI Blueprints application.

 Follow these steps to completely remove all provisioned resources: